Head Standard: Starting sales

-The new design was introduced in the winter of 1950-51.
-Head shipped pairs of skis on consignment all across the US, and took to the hills himself, selling them out of the back of his station wagon.
-By the end of the year, 300 pairs of the $85 skis were sold.
-One last problem needed to be solved; the mirror-like topsheet was distracting in the sun, so a thin sheet of black plastic was added to the top.
+Head introduced his new design in the winter of 1950-51, shipping pairs of skis on consignment all across the US, and taking to the hills himself, selling them out of the back of his station wagon.
+By the end of the year, he had sold 300 pairs of the $85 skis.
+One last problem needed to be solved; the mirror-like topsheet was distracting in the sun, so he added a thin sheet of black plastic to the top.
 The result was the Head Standard, which would remain largely unchanged for over a decade.

 On the slopes, skiers found they could turn the ski far easier than wooden designs.
 Head later noted that "...lightness is not what makes a ski better.
 In trying to build a lighter ski, I accidentally created a ski that was stiffer in torsion, one that would turn and track more easily.
 That was the magic difference."
 The Standard was three times as stiff torsionally as wooden skis, which allowed the edge to be driven into the snow much more strongly.
 The effect was so pronounced that they became known as "The Cheater" because it made beginners look like pros.
-News of their ease of skiing spread quickly, and over the next winter 1,100 pairs were sold, improving to 2,200 for 1952-53.
+News of their ease of skiing spread quickly, and over the next winter 1,100 pairs were sold, with 2,200 pairs sold in 1952-53.
 This was in spite of them selling for $75 to $85, roughly twice the price of high-end wooden designs.

 In 1956 Head developed the first damping system for skis, inserting a neoprene layer under the top aluminum sheet.
-This had reduced chattering at high speeds as well as enabling the ski to "snake" over bumps.
+This reduced chattering at high speeds while enabling the ski to "snake" over bumps.
 In 1961 they introduced this improvement in the Head Competition line.
 In 1963 Joos Minsch won the downhill at Innsbruck on a pair.
 The next year Jean Saubert skied them to two medals at the Winter Olympics in Innsbruck.
-Two years later a third of all skiers in the top 10 of every major downhill race were on Competitions, winning a total of 18 gold medals, 15 silver and 15 bronze.
+Two years later a third of all skiers in the top 10 of every major downhill race were on Head Competitions, winning a total of 18 gold medals, 15 silver and 15 bronze.

 Several new models based on the basic Standard model followed.
 These included the Vector, Master and others.
 In 1967 the last major introduction in the Standard-based line was the Head 360, based on the Competition structure but with a flex suitable for intermediate skiers.
 It would go on to be one of the best selling skis in history.
 Several versions were spun off from the 360 line, including the 720 and 180.